-The sale ends more than a decade of operation of the newspapers by CNHI.
+The sale ends more than five decades of the two families’ ownership.

-BNI owns and manages 46 newspapers in similar-sized communities that, in addition to those in which CNL has ownership interest, are in Minnesota, Michigan and Ohio.
-Operations near Picayune and Poplarville include The Brookhaven (Miss.)
-Daily Leader, The Natchez (Miss.)
-Democrat and The Vicksburg (Miss.)
-Post.
-The organization has a rich history of quality newspapers, websites, magazines and other publications in the communities it serves, explained in part by Boone’s corporate philosophy: “We seek to produce the highest quality product the economics of the community served can support.
+BNI has a rich history of quality newspapers and other publications in the communities it serves, explained in part by Boone’s corporate philosophy: “We seek to produce the highest quality product the economics of the community served can support.
 And then, by ingenuity and imagination, we strive for a higher quality in an effort to serve and build that community.”

 Boone’s philosophy matches well with that of the Phillips and Vasilyev families.

 “Our family believes The Oxford Eagle is in very capable hands with the Boone organization,” Rita Vasilyev said.
 “Under the new ownership, together with the loyal Eagle staff members, the future is bright for Oxford’s ‘hometown’ newspaper.
 The LOU community will be well served by The Eagle for many years to come.”